Trucking - Stable Career Path, Fast to Learn, Affordable Classes

-Greater Security in as Few as 3-6 Weeks
+Greater Security in as Few as 3 to 6 Weeks

 Pursuing a new career path can be exciting, but it can also be daunting.
-For those living paycheck to paycheck, the thought of spending a lot of time and money to complete training isn't feasible.
+For those living paycheck to paycheck, the thought of spending time and money on training isn't feasible.
 However, CDL training offers a viable solution to both issues.

-The cost of CDL school is generally between $1,800 to about $6,500.
-That’s not including financial aid or GI Bill eligibility.
-While no small cost, it’s a valuable investment in your future, and a small price to pay toward new long-term, high-paying career opportunities.
+The cost of CDL school is generally between $1,800 to about $6,500, which does not include financial aid or GI Bill eligibility.
+While no small cost, it’s a relatively more manageable one when compared to other schooling and training options for high-paying careers.

-As for training time, you can train at a school near you and be career-ready in as few as 3-6 weeks!
-Several schools also offer scheduling flexibility, meaning you could keep your current job while training for your next career.
-Think about that—you could be on the road in as soon as three weeks in a high-demand field.
-Not bad, right?
+As for training time, you can train at a school near you and be career-ready in as few as 3 to 6 weeks!
+In addition, several schools also offer scheduling flexibility, meaning you could keep your current job while training for your trucking career.

 Find CDL-A training near you.

 Drivers’ Recommendations for You: Try it!

-Still not convinced?
-Hear it from the experts.
 We asked three CDL-A drivers for their insights on pursuing a trucking career, the value of CDL training, and whether they felt it was a good investment in their futures.
-Read on for more!

 Do you see trucking as a stable career?